Yoshinoya: United States

 Yoshinoya entered the United States opening a corporate office in Denver in 1973, and then its first retail location in Denver in 1975.
 (This location later became "Kokoro", a similar restaurant run by Mas Torito who had previous experience at a location in Japan.)
 Yoshinoya is currently only present in California.
 A location in Las Vegas, Nevada, went out of business in February 2017.
 A location in Goodyear, Arizona, opened in 2008, but went out of business in December 2011.
 A Dallas location that opened in June 2011 was Yoshinoya's first venture into Texas, but it went out of business in December of that year.
 The first location east of the Mississippi River opened on 42nd Street off Times Square, New York City, in 2002.
-Two more stores opened in other Manhattan locations, but all the New York City stores went out of business by January 2012.
+Two more stores opened in other Manhattan locations, but Yoshinoya later filed for Chapter 11 bankruptcy in 2008, and later all the New York City stores went out of business by January 2012.

 In March 2020, as a result of the COVID-19 pandemic, indoor dining was temporarily abandoned, with take-away, drive-thru or pick-up service still available.

 The main menu in the United States includes the beef bowl, chicken bowl, combo bowl, and shrimp bowl, along with soup and desserts, and has variations such as "beef with vegetables bowls", "teriyaki chicken bowls", and barbecue-style plates.
 Skinless chicken is available upon request.
 Tempura bowls are no longer available.
 The menu of Yoshinoya in the U.S. is similar to that in Japan.
 At a basic level, both companies serve several recipes over a bowl of rice, which includes the trademark beef bowl with very thinly sliced beef plus light sauce and onions.

+Taiwan

+Yoshinoya entered the Taiwanese market in 1987 with the establishment of Taiwan Yoshinoya Co., Ltd. through a joint venture.
+It opened its first Asian branch outside Japan along Guanqian Road in Zhongzheng District, Taipei in 1988.

+China

+Yoshinoya opened its first Chinese branch at Wangfujing, Beijing in 1992.
+It was later expanded beginning in 2002, the year of opening of its branches in Shanghai (flagship branch) and Shenzhen.

+In 2015, Yoshinoya China Holdings Co., Ltd. was established.
+As of 2021, there are 390 Yoshinoya branches in China.
+That same year, Hop Hing Group Holdings, the operator of Yoshinoya and Dairy Queen in China, decided to go private.